-When I shop for holiday decor these days, I try to find fun items that I can use year round.
-Glass decanters from the 50’s are a perfect example!
+Support your local shops and peruse a few thrift stores for treasures this month.
+Glass decanters from the 50s are a perfect vintage treasure to go hunting for!
 They give your decor a fun, genie-in-the-bottle vibe and add just the right touch of color.
-Sparkle baby, sparkle!

 I Dream of Jeannie

+Did you know?
 The famous bottle from “I Dream of Jeannie” was only a store bought 1964 Jim Beam whiskey decanter.
-The decanter was originally designed by Roy Kramer for the Wheaton Bottle Company.
+Jim Beam glass decanters were originally designed by Roy Kramer for the Wheaton Bottle Company.
 One of the show’s prop people hand painted it and voila!
 Instant genie home.
 Grab a few glass decanters in sad shape and add your own creative flair.
 Use enamel paint, which is available at most craft stores.

 The Perfect Hostess Gift